javascript-tutorial/cs.javascript.info/1-js/05-data-types/09-keys-values-entries/article.md

 ```

 Na první pohled to může vypadat obtížně, ale jakmile to jednou nebo dvakrát použijete, bude snadné tomu porozumět.
 Tímto způsobem můžeme vytvořit silné řetězce transformací.

-It may look difficult at first sight, but becomes easy to understand after you use it once or twice.
-We can make powerful chains of transforms this way.